Pixel-Perfect-SDP/Vows-Veils-Documentation/docs/README.md

 ### **Chosen Methodology: Scrum**

-For this project, we have chosen to adopt the Scrum methodology, an Agile framework that is well-suited for managing complex, and evolving projects like our wedding planning platform.
-Scrum emphasizes iterative development, collaboration, and continuous feedback, which allows our team to maintain flexibility as the project progresses.
+For this project, we chose to adopt the Scrum methodology, an Agile framework that is well-suited for managing complex, and evolving projects like our wedding planning platform.
+Scrum emphasizes iterative development, collaboration, and continuous feedback, which allowed our team to maintain flexibility as the project progresses.

-Scrum was selected because it allows for effective teamwork through defined roles, regular ceremonies and meetings, and sprints within a certain timeframe.
-This structure will allow us to break down the project into manageable tasks and adapt to changes efficiently.
-The frequent reviews and retrospectives ensures quality and alignment with project goals throughout the development cycle.
+Scrum was selected because it allowed for effective teamwork through defined roles, regular ceremonies and meetings, and sprints within a certain timeframe.
+This structure allowed us to break down the project into manageable tasks and adapt to changes efficiently.
+The frequent reviews and retrospectives ensured quality and alignment with project goals throughout the development cycle.

 **Methodology references:**